Approximate Reduced Lindblad Dynamics via Algebraic and Adiabatic Methods: Acknowledgments

 \section{Acknowledgments}

 The authors are indebted to Michiel Burgelman and Yikang Zhang for many useful discussions relevant to various aspects of this work.
 F.T. acknowledges funding from the European Union - NextGenerationEU, within the National Center for HPC, Big Data and Quantum Computing (Project No.\,CN00000013, CN 1, Spoke 10).
 F.T and T.G. are partially supported by the Italian Ministry of University and Research under the PRIN project ``Extracting essential information and dynamics from complex networks", grant No.\,2022MBC2EZ.
+A.S. is partially supported by Plan France 2030 through the project No.\,ANR-22-PETQ-0006.
 Work at Dartmouth was supported in part by the US Army Research Office under grant No.\,W911NF2210004.